What happens to Trump’s criminal and civil cases now that he’s been reelected

 Whether that sentencing happens at all remains an open question.

+On November 12, Judge Juan Merchan said he was delaying deadlines for sentencing Trump now that he’s been reelected and asked both prosecutors and attorneys for Trump to file their views on the appropriate steps going forward by November 19.

+Trump’s attorneys are expected to argues that as president-elect, he is entitled to the same constitutional protections as a sitting president and should be protected from any action by state prosecutors.

-Judge Juan Merchan has given himself a November 12 deadline to decide whether to wipe away the conviction because of the Supreme Court’s decision this summer granting a president some presidential immunity.
-If Merchan does that, the charges would be dismissed, and Trump would not be sentenced.
+Merchan had previously faced a self-imposed November 12 deadline to decide whether to wipe away Trump’s conviction because of the Supreme Court’s ruling this summer granting a president some presidential immunity.
+If Merchan ultimately decides to wipe away the conviction, the charges would be dismissed, and Trump would not be sentenced.

 But if the judge decides to keep the conviction intact, the former president’s lawyers are expected to ask Merchan to delay Trump’s sentencing so they can appeal.
 And if that’s not granted, his attorneys are planning to appeal the immunity decision to state appellate courts and potentially all the way to the US Supreme Court to ask the courts to delay Trump’s sentencing until all appeals are exhausted, which could take months.